Tavera15/FiveWonders/README.md

 * Remodeled Size Chart Model and Manager Controller to only include an image url and a list of sizes to display.
 * Updated Product Manager to display all available size charts and select one.
 * Created a Product Order View Model to transfer each product's data to a view.
+* Setup database to insert, edit, and delete data for all current models.